 Ms. Bergman is a senior executive of Advance, a private, family-held multimedia company, a position she has held since May 2016.
 Prior to that, she served as President of Bright House Networks, LLC, a cable service provider, from 2007 to 2016.
-Ms. Bergman currently serves on the board of Comcast Corporation and privately-held companies 1010data, Inc., Black & Veatch Holding Company, and HawkEye 360 Inc. Ms. Bergman also serves on the Federal Communications Commission Technical Advisory Committee, the Board of Trustees for the University of Rochester, and she is a board member of non-profit organizations Bridging Voice, The Cable Center, Adaptive Spirit and One Revolution.
+Ms. Bergman currently serves on the boards of privately-held companies 1010data, Inc., Black & Veatch Holding Company, and HawkEye 360 Inc. Ms. Bergman also serves on the Federal Communications Commission Technical Advisory Committee, the Board of Trustees for the University of Rochester, and she is a board member of non-profit organizations Bridging Voice, The Cable Center, Adaptive Spirit and One Revolution.
+During the past five years, Ms. Bergman also served on the board of directors of Comcast Corporation.